Grand Circus Park station: Detroit People Mover

 The People Mover station occupies the first two floors of a structure attached to the historic David Whitney Building.
 It is located at the intersection of Park Street and Woodward Avenue near Washington Boulevard, in the Grand Circus Park Historic District.
 Grand Circus Park is the nearest People Mover station to Comerica Park, (Note: The Broadway and Grand Circus Park stations are roughly equidistant from Comerica Park, and are interchangeably referred to as the nearest station to the stadium in People Mover signage and communications.) the Fox Theatre, The Fillmore Detroit, Little Caesars headquarters, Little Caesars Arena, and the Hockeytown Cafe.

 The station was reachable only by an external stairway from 1999 to 2015, when the David Whitney Building was closed.
 A new station lobby was constructed from August 2014 to June 2015 alongside the building's restoration, with a new elevator added to restore accessibility.

 Public art

 On the platform stands Catching Up, a bronze sculpture by John Seward Johnson II, depicting a man reading a newspaper while waiting for a train.
 The newspaper depicted is the actual May 21, 1987 issue of The Detroit News, with a headline breaking the news of that year's merger of Chrysler and American Motors, and advertisements for defunct Detroit-area retail chains Crowley's and Farmer Jack.
-The News is said to have chosen over the competing Detroit Free Press by a coin toss; the Free Press is instead featured folded atop the man's briefcase.
+The News is said to have been chosen over the competing Detroit Free Press by a coin toss; the Free Press is instead featured folded atop the man's briefcase.